Boiler Vs. Water Heater: Breaking Down The Differences

 What Is a Water Heater?

-Similarly to a boiler, water heaters are designed to heat water for your house.
-They both consist of cylindrical drums filled with water that have a heating mechanism.
-The difference is that a water heater doesn&#;t produce steam.
-Instead, the hot water is dispersed through your plumbing system and goes to whatever tap is turned.
+Like a boiler, water heaters are designed to heat water for various domestic uses.
+They consist of cylindrical tanks filled with water and equipped with a heating element.
+The major distinction is that while a water heater generates hot water, it does not produce steam.
+Instead, it delivers heated water directly through your plumbing system to the taps that require it.

 What Is the Price Difference?